 The process for admission for students transferring from a nursing program to the UTC nursing program:

-- Admitted to UTC by the School of Nursing application deadline.
+- Must be admitted to UTC by the School of Nursing application deadline.

-- Student must turn in a complete nursing application, letter of good standing from previous school, transcripts and copies of syllabi of all previous nursing course(s) taken to BSN Professional Advisor prior to the application deadline.
+- Student must submit a nursing application, letter of good standing from previous school, transcripts and copies of syllabi of all previous nursing course(s) taken to the BSN Academic Advisor prior to the application deadline.

-- BSN Professional Advisor reviews the syllabi to see who the appropriate faculty member is to approve and distributes them for approval.
+- BSN Academic Advisor will distribute the syllabi to the appropriate faculty member to review and determine if the course is equivalent.

-- BSN Professional Advisor brings all of the information to the next Academic Affairs admissions meeting for a decision to be made on placement in the nursing program.
-All nursing transfer students must adhere to required pre-requisite courses for progression in the nursing program.
+- All of the above information will be brought to the Academic Affairs committee for a decision to be made on placement in the nursing program.

 - Space available, unless withdrawal was for medical reasons or military service.